aholstenson/miio/README.md

 });
 ```

-# Devices types
+## Devices types

-The intent of this library is to encompass all Miio-compatible devices and to
+The intent of this library is to encompass all miIO-compatible devices and to
 provide and easy to use API for them.
 To do this types are mapped from their
 model name into specific device types that provide a friendly API to the device.